tx-lin/vmSafeguard/README.md

 ### Execute Backup(s) from the Web interface

  - If you want to perfom a <b> single backup </b>, enter the machine's vmid, and then click to submit.
-(If your VM is started, the backup proccess will securely shutdown the VM before to continue. - it may take few minutes -)
+(If your VM is started, the backup proccess will securely shutdown the VM before to continue. (<b><u>if she has vmware tools on it system, otherwise the vmSafeguard will force powered off her. same process for a "pool backup" below</b></u>) - it may take few minutes -)

  <img src="https://i.imgur.com/8t5nyYN.png">